Why It's The Year Of Peppa Pig In China

 Thus Grandfather Li's quest begins: What is Pei Qi?
 (That's Peppa's name in Chinese.)
 His devotion to answering this question is at the emotional heart of the trailer.

 He looks in the dictionary.
-He uses the village P.A. system to ask everyone if they have a clue.
+He uses the village P.A. system to ask if anyone has a clue.
 (He repeats the announcement to be sure everyone heard, you know, as grandpas often do.)

 In Chinese, Pei Qi sounds similar to other words: Is it a shampoo?
 A kind of Chinese checkers?
 No one knows — until, finally, a breakthrough: A neighbor's wife worked as a nanny in Beijing.
 She'll know.